ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * `ActivationButtonReleased` - Emitted when the pointer activation button is released.
  * `SelectionButtonPressed` - Emitted when the pointer selection button is pressed.
  * `SelectionButtonReleased` - Emitted when the pointer selection button is released.
+ * `PointerStateValid` - Emitted when the pointer is in a valid state.
+ * `PointerStateInvalid` - Emitted when the pointer is in an invalid state.

 ### Unity Events